rajesh1279/Scientific-publishing/Analysis of publishing.md

 7. No place publishing for people  who are not in academics,

 8. Reputation is controlled by journal, it is a form of elitism, less known author find difficult to get entry there
+9. Few people deciding whether something gets published or not , is deeply undemocratic.
+Instead what we should is, everyone should publish the work, and platform should rank them(by some publically available algo) and let people decide what importantance to give to that work.

 # What We plan to do,